tamasmarton/barber-hono-on-vercel/README.md

 GET /api/v1/barbers
 ```

-Returns a list of barbers with their schedules and services.
+Returns a list of barbers with their schedules.

 **Authentication**: Requires `x-api-key` header